What cats should you bring us?

 - Keep aisles clear.

-It costs us $45 to spay a female and $30 to neuter a male.
+We charge $40 for spay and neuter.
 Whatever amount (no matter how small) that you can provide to help pay for this is greatly appreciated.
 Our funding is limited and we are an all volunteer run organization with rent to pay and lots of cats in our care.

 We offer many other services at time of spay/neuter for your cat at a significantly reduced rate.
 We can discuss all these options with you when you enter the intake room.
 All services are provided by our associate veterinarian at time of spay/neuter.